 The preferred use of the logo is black typography on a flat white background.
 An alternate logo using white typography is to be used on flat colored backgrounds.

 It is permissible to alter the grayscale of the logo to suit the background context.
-For example, the front and rear covers of The Method R Guide to Mastering Oracle Trace Data, 2nd edition, from the 3rd printing onward, use a 60% saturation of pure black to render a gray color that matches the remainder of the type.
+For example, the front and rear covers of The Method R Guide to Mastering Oracle Trace Data, from the 2nd edition 3rd printing onward, use a 60% saturation of pure black to render a gray color that matches the remainder of the type.

 The diamond in the Method R logo is a symmetrical version of the kind of diamond that you see in flowcharts.
 It represents the key distinction of the method itself: that there is a deterministic decision-making process that leads you—and everyone else, regardless of their experience level—from a single starting point to exactly the aspect of performance in your system that you should be focused on next.
 Method R is the antithesis of trial-and-error tuning, and we chose the diamond for our logo to help remind people of that.

 The Method R wordmark renders the Method R name in a distinctive mix of case and slope in an old-style serif typeface.

 The Method R logo shape and wordmark are trademarks.
 When using the Method R logo, include the TM symbol unless the size or location of the logo or reference makes this impossible or detrimental to the look and feel, in which case you should identify the logo as a Method R trademark by stating in an appropriate and obvious place that “Method R is a trademark of Method R Corporation.”